Rumpunzel/rpg-thingy/Rules/Extras/Talents/Maneuver-Talents.md

 ### Intuition

-**Opportunist:** When invoking an opponent's Trait (not only for Maneuver tests), gain **1** additional die.
+**Opportunist:** When invoking an opponent's trait (not only for Maneuver tests), gain **1** additional die.

-**Reversal of Fortune:** Once per Conflict, may exchange rolls with a willing ally or an opponent rolling at the same time.
+**Reversal of Fortune:** Once per conflict, may exchange rolls with a willing ally or an opponent rolling at the same time.

 ---

 ### Reason

-**Superior Strategist:** When positioning for Conflicts with Maneuver, double your successes.
+**Superior Strategist:** When positioning for conflicts with Maneuver, double your successes.

 **One Step Ahead:** Your Maneuver Preparations only degrade when you do not succeed on the test.